instructure/instructure-ui/packages/ui-overlays/src/Modal/README.md

 ---
 <Guidelines>
   <Figure recommendation="yes" title="Do">
-    <FigureItem>Use it to validate user decisions or to gain secondary confirmation</FigureItem>
+    <Figure.Item>Use it to validate user decisions or to gain secondary confirmation</Figure.Item>
-    <FigureItem>Provide input areas that the user may interact with such as Forms, Dropdowns, Selectors, and Links</FigureItem>
+    <Figure.Item>Provide input areas that the user may interact with such as Forms, Dropdowns, Selectors, and Links</Figure.Item>
-    <FigureItem>Provide a way to dismiss the Modal: the "x" close button, the ESC key, clicking outside the modal, alternative response button (done, etc...)</FigureItem>
+    <Figure.Item>Provide a way to dismiss the Modal: the "x" close button, the ESC key, clicking outside the modal, alternative response button (done, etc...)</Figure.Item>
-    <FigureItem>Place optional response button(s) on the right side within the ModalFooter</FigureItem>
+    <Figure.Item>Place optional response button(s) on the right side within the Modal.Footer</Figure.Item>
-    <FigureItem>Place primary button on the far right with secondary response buttons to the left of the primary</FigureItem>
+    <Figure.Item>Place primary button on the far right with secondary response buttons to the left of the primary</Figure.Item>
-    <FigureItem>Use size="fullscreen" when setting ModalBody to overflow="contain" to support media fitting within its container</FigureItem>
+    <Figure.Item>Use size="fullscreen" when setting Modal.Body to overflow="contain" to support media fitting within its container</Figure.Item>
   </Figure>
   <Figure recommendation="no" title="Don't">
-    <FigureItem>Use when the workflow should NOT be interrupted</FigureItem>
+    <Figure.Item>Use when the workflow should NOT be interrupted</Figure.Item>
-    <FigureItem>Use to show error, success, or warning messages/notifications (see Alert)</FigureItem>
+    <Figure.Item>Use to show error, success, or warning messages/notifications (see Alert)</Figure.Item>
-    <FigureItem>Add content to a modal that would be better suited in its own page</FigureItem>
+    <Figure.Item>Add content to a modal that would be better suited in its own page</Figure.Item>
-    <FigureItem>Use "inverse" variant for anything other than media</FigureItem>
+    <Figure.Item>Use "inverse" variant for anything other than media</Figure.Item>
   </Figure>
 </Guidelines>
 ```